DrEmpiricism/Optimize-Offline/README.md

 ## Module Disclaimer ##

-- The latest releases of Optimize-Offline can be found [here](https://github.com/DrEmpiricism/Optimize-Offline/releases)
+- The latest releases of Optimize-Offline can be found [here](https://github.com/DrEmpiricism/Optimize-Offline/releases).
-- It is the responsibility of the end-user to be aware of what each parameter value, which are all well documented in the [Help Topics](https://github.com/DrEmpiricism/Optimize-Offline/blob/master/docs/Optimize-Offline-help.md).
+- It is the responsibility of the end-user to be aware of what each parameter value does, which are all well documented in the [Help Topics](https://github.com/DrEmpiricism/Optimize-Offline/blob/master/docs/Optimize-Offline-help.md).
-- Optimize-Offline is designed to optimize OEM images and not images already optimized by another script/program.
+- Optimize-Offline is designed to optimize OEM images and not images already optimized by another script or program.
-- Optimize-Offline is designed for the en-US host environment.
+- Optimize-Offline is designed for an en-US host environment.
 - Just because something can be removed does not mean it should be removed.
-Haphazard removal of features and/or packages can cause Windows 10 setup or runtime errors.
+Haphazard removal of packages or features can prevent Windows 10 Setup from completing or cause runtime errors.
-- Support will not be given to users who attempt to optimize unsupported builds or previously modified images.
+- Support will not be given to users who attempt to optimize unsupported builds, previously modified images or modify the default code to circumvent edition requirements.

 ## Optimize-Offline Best Practices ##

-- Before optimizing an image, read the [Help Topics](https://github.com/DrEmpiricism/Optimize-Offline/blob/master/docs/Optimize-Offline-help.md) to become familiarized with what each optimization does.
+- Before optimizing an image, read the [Help Topics](https://github.com/DrEmpiricism/Optimize-Offline/blob/master/docs/Optimize-Offline-help.md).
 - Keep the default project file stucture in its default state.
-- Only OEM images should be used for optimization and not images that have already been modified by other scripts and/or programs.
+- Only OEM images should be used for optimization and not images that have already been modified by other scripts or programs.
 - If maintaining fully updated OEM images, it is best to integrate offline updates into the image BEFORE running Optimize-Offline.
-- To ensure package removals and integrations are retained, it is best to update an offline image with the latest Servicing Stack Update(s) and Monthly Cumulative Update before optimizing it.
 - Do not run any other programs or scripts - or manually run commands - that can interact with either the working directories of the module or the registry while optimizations are processing.
-- Read the ReadMe files in the 'Content\Additional' directories for important information regarding user-specific content.

 ## Parameters ##